WTA 2021 Betting Guide

 WTA Tournaments, Rankings, and More

-Founded in 1973 with the intention of ensuring a better future for female players, the WTA (Women’s Tennis Association) is now the main organizing body of women’s professional tennis.
+Founded in 1973 to ensure a better future for female players, the WTA (Women’s Tennis Association) is now the main organizing body of women’s professional tennis.

-The organization is in charge of the WTA Tour, the principal international tennis tour for professional female players.
-Basically, the WTA is in women’s tennis what the ATP (Association of Tennis Professionals) is in men’s tennis.
+The organization is responsible for the WTA Tour, the principal international tennis tour for professional female players.
+Basically, the WTA is the women’s equivalent to the men’s ATP Tour.

-Four years later, Billie Jean King was one of the leading figures in the establishment of the Women’s Tennis Association (WTA).
-Since 1973, the organization has been constantly working on improving women’s tennis, with the main focus being equal pay.
+Four years later, Billie Jean King was one of the leading figures in establishing the Women’s Tennis Association (WTA).
+Since 1973, the organization has constantly been working on improving women’s tennis, with the main focus being equal pay.

 WTA Rankings Explained

-Same as the ATP List is used for ranking professional male players, the WTA List is used for women’s tennis.
+Just like the ATP Tour is used for ranking professional male players, the WTA List is used for women’s tennis.
 Although the number of professional female tennis players is very high, not everyone is guaranteed a place in the WTA Rankings.
-As of 2020, there are 1,106 players on the list.
+As of 2022, there are 1,106 players on the list.

-The player at the very top of the list is considered the best female player in the world at the moment.
+Meanwhile, the player at the very top of the list is considered the best female player in the world at the moment.
 That is the reason why for every player, the goal is to get as high as possible in the rankings.
-In order to do that, they need to win ranking points, which are awarded to those who do well in tournaments governed by the WTA.
+To do that, they need to win ranking points, which are awarded to those who do well in tournaments governed by the WTA.

 WTA Tour Tournaments

-The 2020 WTA calendar will feature 60 tournaments, which are separated into several categories according to the prize money and the number of ranking points up for grabs.
+The 2023 WTA calendar will feature over 60 tournaments, which are separated into several categories according to the prize money and the number of ranking points up for grabs.

 Grand Slam Tournaments

-There are four Grand Slams every year, namely the Australian Open, the Wimbledon, the French Open, and the US Open.
+There are four Grand Slams yearly, and those are the Australian Open, Wimbledon, the French Open, and the US Open.
 Each of these tournaments has championships that are governed by the WTA.
 The winner of a Grand Slam Women’s Singles gets 2000 ranking points.

 WTA Finals

-As the name of the tournament suggests, it is played once the season is over, usually featuring the top 8 players in the WTA Rankings.
-The player who wins the trophy gets to add another 1500 ranking points to the tally.
+As the tournament’s name suggests, this event is played once the season is over, usually featuring the top eight players in the WTA Rankings.
+The player who wins the trophy adds another 1500 ranking points to their tally.

 Premier Tournaments